 Become a Master Gardener

-To become a Certified Master Gardener you must complete the Master Gardener Study Program offered by Dalhousie University, Faculty of Agriculture.
+To become a Master Gardener you must complete the Master Gardener Study Program offered by Dalhousie University, Faculty of Agriculture.

 There are 4 Online Courses and a 1 week on-site Summer School at Dalhousie University, Truro Campus.

 Further information is available at the Dalhousie University, Faculty of Agriculture Website.

 To become a Certified Master Gardener, you must complete the Education Program and 25 hours of volunteer services.

 Once Certified, you must complete 25 hours of volunteer service every year & 8 hours of continuing education/training every 2 years.